zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Many people have crock pots that they use to cook f ood for a very long period of time.
 Some people put food into the crock pot in the morning before they go to work, and when they come home later in the day, the  food is done.
 It’s been cooking slowly the whole day.
 That particular kind of cooking machine is called a “slow cooker” or a “crock pot.”

 Mohamed usually makes stews in a crock pot, he says , not in a pot.
-A “pot” (pot) here refers to a metal container, something you coo k with that is put on top of some source of heat, usually a stove, and is used t o cook things like soup.
+A “pot” (pot) here refers to a metal container, something you coo k with that is put on top of some source of heat, usually a stove, and is used to cook things like soup.
 “Pot” has a number of different meanings in English.
 “Pot ” can also refer to marijuana, that you smoke.
 You have to be very careful which k ind of pot you use in the kitchen.
 Do you want to prepare some food, or do yo u want something else to happen?

 Charlotte says, “All right, all right.”
 She is sayi ng that yes, she understands that Mohamed doesn’t want to make her stew.
 She then say s, “Oh, a nice purée or bisque would be nice too.”
 A “purée” (purée) is a s mooth and creamy soup or other kind of food that is made by putting food usu ally into a special machine called a “blender” (blender).
 You might make a vege table purée, when you take vegetables and you chop them up into very small pie ces by putting them in this special kind of machine that chops up and blends fo od, called a “blender.”